-Companies rely on Morehouse Instrument Company for their force calibration services.
-We provide force calibration service for load cells, proving rings, force gauges, dynamometers, crane scales, aircraft scales, and other force measuring instruments.
+Companies rely on, and trust, Morehouse Instrument Company for force calibration services of their load cells, proving rings, force gauges, dynamometers, crane scales, aircraft scales, and other force measuring instruments.

 We believe you should expect more precision, more customer care, and more confidence from your force calibration provider.
 With a standard lead time of 7-10 business days, Morehouse provides all of the 'more' - it’s in our name and nature.

 Measurement risk is the probability that a bad decision will result from a measurement whose consequences can include massive recalls, product failures, significant financial loss, and even loss of life.
 Accurate measurement data can reduce this risk so you should expect more from your measurements.

 Calibration labs are not created equal with significant differences of CMC uncertainty parameters that can range from 0.1 % of applied force to 0.002 % of applied force, like Morehouse; using a force calibration laboratory whose capabilities cannot meet your requirements is like using a ruler to calibrate a gauge block.

 Learn more about our Accredited Force Calibration Services and how we can reduce your measurement uncertainty and cut your measurement risk.